-\emph{Landauer erasure.} In what follows, we focus on minimising $\Sigma$ in an erasure process, which imposes specific boundary conditions to the geodesic equations.
+We now focus on erasure outside of any approximation, where we will optimize the driving over both the energy and coupling.
+In what follows, we focus on minimising $\Sigma$ in an erasure process, which imposes specific boundary conditions to the geodesic equations.
 We assume that we have no prior knowledge of the system, therefore its initial state is $\rho_S(0) = \mathbb{1}/2$.
 This translates in taking $\eps(0) = 0$ so that it coincides with the thermal state of $H_S$.
 For the qubit to be erased we want its final state to be $\rho_S(\tau) \approx \ket{0}\!\!\bra{0}$ (i.e. $p(\tau)\approx0$).
 Since the driving is done slowly, $p(t)$ is always close to its thermal expectation value.
-Therefore by choosing $\beta\eps(\tau) \rightarrow \infty$ we ensure $p(\tau) \approx 0$ \footnote{Strictly speaking, in order to ensure consistency with the slow driving limit, $\beta\eps(\tau)$ has to remain finite (so that the speed $\dot{\lambda}$ remain finite).
+Therefore by choosing $\beta\eps(\tau) \rightarrow \infty$ we ensure $p(\tau) \approx 0$\footnote{Strictly speaking, in order to ensure consistency with the slow driving limit, $\beta\eps(\tau)$ has to remain finite (so that the speed $\dot{\lambda}$ remain finite).
 However, the final population $p(\tau)$ is exponentially small with $\beta \eps(\tau)$, leading to exponentially small corrections.
 Our results are valid up to such corrections, and for sufficiently large~$\tau$ to ensure the validity of the approximation. }.
 For the coupling, the boundary conditions are $\mu(0) = \mu(\tau) = 0$, because we want to think of this as an ``erasure machine'' that the qubit is ``brought to'' at the start and ``retrieved from'' at the end.
-Given this family of protocols, we recognise from \eref{eq:WSigma} that $W= k_B T (\ln 2 + \Sigma) $, and similarly $Q=k_B T (\ln 2 + \Sigma)$, thus justifying the minimisation of $\Sigma$ as given in \eref{eq:GeneralExpansionDiss}. \emph{After} the qubit has been decoupled (i.e. at $t>\tau$), we bring the Hamiltonian of the system back to its starting value ($\eps = 0$) to close the cycle.
+Given this family of protocols, we recognise from \eref{eq:WSigma} that $W = k_B T (\ln 2 + \Sigma) $, and similarly $Q=k_B T (\ln 2 + \Sigma)$, thus justifying the minimisation of $\Sigma$ as given in \eref{eq:GeneralExpansionDiss}. \emph{After} the qubit has been decoupled (i.e. at $t>\tau$), we bring the Hamiltonian of the system back to its starting value ($\eps = 0$) to close the cycle.
 Since $p(\tau)\approx 0$, this step requires no work , and it can be done arbitrarily quickly.